 Urban development comprises the serviced areas and areas in the logical path of future service extensions particularly along the shoreline of Lake Ontario in the first concession on the mainland.
-A secondary area of urban development is the serviced area at the Township seat Odessa.
+A secondary area of urban development is the serviced area of Odessa.
 These comprise residential, commercial, industrial, institutional, and recreational uses.